Devon Smith: Domestic cricket

 He made his first-class debut in January 1999, opening the batting for the Windward Islands in a Regional Four Day Competition match, he made low scores of 12 and 4 in a heavy defeat to Barbados.
 His first half-century was brought up in his third match of the season, scoring 79 in the first innings against the Leeward Islands.
-It was the only time he passed 50 runs in his debut season, finishing with a batting average of 18.44 from nine innings, which is considered low for a specialist batsman.
-His average remained around that level over the following two seasons.
-Despite his relatively low scoring, he was picked to play for the West Indies A team against South Africa A in September 2000, making scores of 14 and 23 in a drawn match.
-In the 2000–01 season Smith was part of the Windward Islands team that won the List-A West Indian domestic competition for the second time in their history.
+This was the only time he passed 50 runs in his debut season, finishing with a batting average of 18.44 from nine innings.
+Despite such, he was picked to play for the West Indies A team against South Africa A in September 2000, making scores of 14 and 23 in a drawn match.
+Smith was later part of the Windward Islands team that won the 2000-01 Red Stripe Bowl, the side's first senior regional championship since 1989.

 The 2001–02 marked a significant improvement in Smith's form, he made 841 first-class runs at an average of 64.69 and scored his first century.
 A successful tour of England with the West Indies A team followed, yielding 465 runs at an average of 46.50.
+In June 2005 Smith was named the 2004 First-Class Cricketer of the year at the WIPA awards.
+Since he compiled 842 runs, with four centuries, in eight matches at an average of 76.54 during the prior first class season.